atlonglastkibet/Hits-Radio-Spotify-Project/README.md

 - Combining **Spotify's Search API** and **fuzzy string matching** improves accuracy in matching tracks, even when the scraped data isn't perfect.

 ### Recommendations
+- Adding a database to manage users, and user data.
+- Add a spotify aunthetication method for easier access.
 - Fine tuning the search algorithm to improve accuracy.
 - Bundling the application into a web application so it can run autonomously, along with a GUI for user interaction.(Update: I've added Streamlit that could run on the web)
-- Adding osuport for more radio stations,allowing users to chose from their favourite raadio station.
+- Adding support for more radio stations,allowing users to chose from their favourite raadio station.
 - Error handling and action logging for easy debugging and troubleshooting.

 ## I welcome contributions and feedback!